Basij: Politics

 In theory, the Basij are banned from involvement in politics by the Iranian constitution, but its leadership is considered active, particularly during and after the 2005 election of President Mahmoud Ahmadinejad.
 In past elections militia members have voted for both hardliners and reformists.
 President Ahmadinejad received significant support from militia members, many of whom have benefited from his policies during his presidency.
-Supreme Leader Khamenei described Basij as "the greatest hope of the Iranian nation" and "an immaculate tree".
+The former Supreme Leader, Ali Khamenei described Basij as "the greatest hope of the Iranian nation" and "an immaculate tree".

-Controversy
+Human rights violations

 The Basij militia has long been a source of domestic and international controversy due to its central role in suppressing dissent and enforcing ideological conformity in Iran.
 While officially tasked with promoting Islamic values and supporting public order, the force has been widely criticized for its involvement in human rights abuses.

 Allegations against the Basij include arbitrary arrests, torture, sexual violence, and the targeting of minors.
-Additionally, the group’s role in enforcing hijab laws and monitoring civilian behavior has raised serious concerns about privacy, bodily autonomy, and freedom of expression.
-International organizations such as Amnesty International and the United Nations have documented numerous cases in which Basij members used excessive and, at times, lethal force during protests, most notably during the 2009 Green Movement and the 2022–2023 Mahsa Amini protests.The Basij’s close ties to the Islamic Revolutionary Guard Corps (IRGC) and protection from legal accountability have further fueled criticism, leading many observers to view the organization not as a civilian force, but as a powerful instrument of state repression.
+Additionally, the group's role in enforcing hijab laws and monitoring civilian behavior has raised serious concerns about privacy, bodily autonomy, and freedom of expression.
+International organizations such as Amnesty International and the United Nations have documented numerous cases in which Basij members used excessive and, at times, lethal force during protests, most notably during the 2009 Green Movement and the 2022–2023 Mahsa Amini protests.The Basij's close ties to the Islamic Revolutionary Guard Corps (IRGC) and protection from legal accountability have further fueled criticism, leading many observers to view the organization not as a civilian force, but as a powerful instrument of state repression.

 Amnesty International reports include 45 survivors, ranging from children to adults (aged 12–48), who endured rape (including multilateral or gang rape) and other forms of sexual assault, perpetrated with objects like batons and hosepipes, by state agents including Basij members.

+The Basij's role was also scrutinized in connection with the 2026 Iran massacres.
+Reports from human rights groups and international observers have linked Basij units to participation in or support of large-scale violent crackdowns during this period.
+Allegations include involvement in mass detentions, coordinated use of lethal force against civilians, and cooperation with other security bodies in suppressing unrest.